victorteokw/scaffold-kit-io/docs/introduction.md

 * __auto generated help__ the help message are automatically generated from the commands and options that defined in the app object and the command objects.

-* __serialized options__ scaffold kit automatically serialize user's savable
+* __serialized options__ scaffold Kit automatically serialize user's savable
 options into a record file.
 These are the default options when user haven't specify these options' value.

 * __arranged instructions__ in a command, there are a lot of instructions to be executed.
-Scaffold kit rearrange them into alphabetical order and makes them look and output cleanly.
+Scaffold Kit rearrange them into alphabetical order and makes them look and output cleanly.

-* __unit testing made easy__ with scaffold kit unit testing tool, you can unit test your scaffold tool easily.
+* __unit testing made easy__ with scaffold Kit unit testing tool, you can unit test your scaffold tool easily.

 ## Next